Breaking the Resolution Barrier: Arbitrary-resolution Deep Image Steganography Framework: Introduction

 \section{Introduction}

-Deep image steganography aims to hide a secret image within a cover image imperceptibly while ensuring the receiver can recover the secret image with high fidelity.
-Due to its covert nature, it has been widely applied in copyright protection \cite{editguard,dualdefense}, digital forensics \cite{omniguard}, military communications \cite{communication}, etc.
+\IEEEPARstart{I}{mage} steganography aims to hide secret information within a cover image imperceptibly while ensuring the receiver can recover the secret information with high fidelity.
+Due to its covert nature, it has been widely applied in copyright protection \cite{editguard}, digital forensics \cite{omniguard}, military communications \cite{communication}, etc. Early steganographic methods typically relied on manually crafted embedding distortion functions \cite{pevny2010using,li2014investigation, holub2014universal, su2020image, 10323203}, which inherently suffered from limited adaptability and suboptimal performance.
+With the development of deep learning, techniques such as generative adversarial networks \cite{tang2017automatic, yang2019embedding,huang2023steganography, 10306313} and reinforcement learning \cite{tang2020automatic, mctsteg, reload,joint} have been utilized to enhance steganographic security.
+However, the payload capacity of these methods remains severely limited.
+To address the growing demand for high capacity information hiding, deep image steganography (DIS) has emerged as a promising paradigm, focusing on the concealment of entire, semantically meaningful secret images.

-Existing DIS methods are mainly based on three architectures.
-Autoencoder-based methods \cite{baluja2017} rely on end-to-end encoder-decoder networks, which are prone to information loss due to repeated downsampling or nonlinear transformations.
-Methods based on invertible neural networks (INNs) \cite{ISN} model the hiding and revealing of the secret image as a pair of bijective mappings with shared parameters, which theoretically avoids information loss and thus enables near-lossless high-quality hiding.
-Recently, some works have introduced diffusion models \cite{diffusion} into steganography \cite{cRoss}, using prompts to guide the hiding and revealing process.
-However, their random sampling nature often limits pixel-level reconstruction accuracy.